pikatoste/test.sh/README.md

 * teardown_test_suite

   If defined, this function will be called once after all tests even if there are failures.
-  A failure in this function itself will not cause failure of the script, but will cause a warning message to be displayed on the main output.
+  A failure in this function will not cause failure of the script, but will cause a warning message to be displayed on the main output.

 * setup_test